mia-platform/documentation/docs/fast_data/configuration/realtime_updater.md

 When a message about `registry-json` happens, the projection changes will be saved on MongoDB, and it will be sent to the Kafka topic `my-tenant.development.my-database.sv-pointofsale.projection-change` as well.

-## Custom Projection Changes Collection
+## Projection Changes Collection

-You can choose to use a collection you have already created in the CRUD section.
+[Projection Changes](/fast_data/inputs_and_outputs.md#projection-changes) are collections generated from each Real-Time Updater service attached to a [System of Records](/fast_data/the_basics.md#system-of-records-sor).

+If the environment variable `PROJECTIONS_CHANGES_ENABLED`, you will be required to include also the Projection Changes collection name (as a value of the environment variable `PROJECTIONS_CHANGES_COLLECTION_NAME`).

+If the name of the collection name will follow the convention for collection names defined in the Mia-Platform Console (max 80 characters, only lowercase letters, number, underscores and hyphens, starting with a lowercase letter), then saving the configuration will automatically generate the collection for you.
+This collection can be modified by you in any moment.

+If you're using a different pattern or you're using a public or secret environment variable, you will have to manually create a collection to configure its properties (indexes, schemas, etc.) and to potentially use it in with the CRUD Service.

-In order to do that, your collection is supposed to have the following fields (apart from the default ones):
+In any case, your collection is supposed to have the following fields (apart from the default ones):

 ```json
 [